A Little About Me

 My father built a river ecosystem in a huge aquarium in the basement with one mishap—one of the glass walls had a slight imperfection that broke when it was filled with water.
 Luckily we had floor drains.
 We had aquariums filled with assorted tropical fish, separate hospital tanks, nurseries, and a tiny little autopsy kit for unfortunate fish.
 He also built a weather station in the backyard that was very accurate.
 It was not dull at our house.

 The darkroom was in the kitchen on weekends and it was like magic watching the photos we had taken during the week come to life in the tray.
 It’s been a lifetime since then.
 Now, as I look over the photos we took, the magic is returning.
 This site is for the two of us, and for all the fathers and daughters building beautiful memories.
-And for my grandson, who one day may have a daughter of his own.
+And for my grandson, Thomas Jones, who one day may have a daughter of his own.

 It’s a collection of photographs and sketches by both of us.
 Some are from an adult perspective and some are taken through the eyes of a child and it isn’t always easy to discern which is which.
 That’s the part I love most.
 He taught me to keep the child inside alive and well for a lifetime and he did the same.
 And SilverGenes?
 It’s the silver halide found in film from generation to generation.

-I hope you enjoy our father and daughter perspectives.
+I hope you enjoy the perspectives.

 Mary Alexandra Lucas & James Alexander Lucas